Wednesday, December 7, 2016

 Superman demonstrates Resist Fire and Push Ocean Liner as powers in this story.
 We also see he can leap while using the Raise Car power at the same time.
 At another point, though, he listens in to a phone conversation via an extension phone because, presumedly, he didn't prepare the Super-Senses power for that day.
 At another point the narrator claims that Superman is using "super-hearing", but he's only eavesdropping from outside a window, and I'd allow a skill check for that.

 Superman, still dressed as Clark Kent, gets mad and lifts a man over his head in this story.
+More evidence that I was wrong to require superheroes to be in costume to use their powers.

 Ultra-Humanite demands $5 million in extortion money in this story, possibly the highest monetary sum featured in a comic book to date.
 Ultra -- as he's referred to in this story -- uses an acid gun, a transparent metal wall, and an image projector against Superman.